RiadhAdrani/recursive/README.md

           // UI will be injected here
           <div id="app"></div>

-          // Initializing global variables and methods // Initializing global variables and methods
+          // Initializing global variables and methods //
           <script src="init.js" type="module"></script>

           // This is your starting point